kjccc1993/commit-history/README.md

 To create your `GITHUB_API_TOKEN` follow the instructions from the [GitHub Docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic)

-Note: You can avoid this, but you will have a request rate limit, so after 60 requests to the Github API you'll have to wait 1 hour.
+Note: You can avoid this step, but you will have a request rate limit, so after 60 requests to the Github API you'll have to wait 1 hour.

 ---